Laura Mvula: 2012–2015: Sing to the Moon

 In May 2012, after several showcases, Laura Mvula was signed by Colin Barlow to Sony subsidiary RCA.
 She released her debut extended play, She, on 16 November 2012.
 The title track is the first song she ever wrote.
 On 6 December, she was shortlisted for the Critics' Choice award at the 2013 BRIT Awards.
 On 9 December, she was nominated for the BBC's Sound of 2013 poll and later finished in fourth position.
-On 1 February 2013, she gave her first live TV performance on The Graham Norton Show on BBC One, singing "Green Garden".
+On 1 February 2013, she gave her first live television performance on The Graham Norton Show on BBC One, singing "Green Garden".

 Her debut studio album, Sing to the Moon, was released on 4 March 2013.
 She worked on the album with producer Steve Brown and mix engineer Tom Elmhirst.
 It was preceded by the single "Green Garden", an elegy to her home in Kings Heath.
 Paul Lester from The Guardian described her music as "gospeldelia", calling it a new musical genre.
 The album was met with a largely positive reception, receiving a perfect score from The Independent, and 3.5/5 from Rolling Stone.
 It reached number 9 on the UK Albums Chart and within the top 100 in seven other countries, and reached 173 on the US Billboard 200.

-Mvula won awards for Best Female Act and Best R&B or Soul Artist at the 2013 MOBO awards, which took place in October.
-She was also nominated for two Brit awards, Sing to the Moon was shortlisted for a Mercury Prize, and during 2013–14, she garnered over a dozen award-nominations in different categories altogether.
-The same year, she recorded a cover of the popular 1935's song "Little Girl Blue", which ended up being part of original soundtrack for the 2013 acclaimed film 12 Years A Slave.
+Mvula won awards for Best Female Act and Best R&B or Soul Artist at the 2013 MOBO Awards, which took place in October.
+She was also nominated for two Brit awards, Sing to the Moon was shortlisted for a Mercury Prize, and during 2013–14, she garnered more than a dozen award-nominations in different categories altogether.
+The same year, she recorded a cover of the popular 1935's song "Little Girl Blue", which ended up being part of the original soundtrack for the 2013 acclaimed film 12 Years A Slave.
 The track was produced by Troy Miller as their first collaboration.

 In March 2014, the artist re-recorded an orchestral version of her debut album in collaboration with the Metropole Orkest and conducted by Jules Buckley.
-This was released on 23 June as a high quality download via Bowers & Wilkins' Society of Sound and on CD on 11 August.
+This was released on 23 June as a high-quality download via Bowers & Wilkins' Society of Sound and on CD on 11 August.
 On 19 August, she performed with the Metropole Orkest at the Albert Hall as a part of the 2014 BBC Proms Season, supported by Esperanza Spalding and ElectricVocals.

 In July 2015, Mvula performed with fifty musicians of the Metropole Orkest at the North Sea Jazz Festival, one of the biggest indoor jazz festivals in the world.
 The same year, she recorded a track "You Work For Me"; director Guy Ritchie chose it as a part of soundtrack for his 2015 film The Man From U.N.C.L.E., the song's clip was also used in the US trailer of the movie.